From the FTC to Amazon, and even Jimmy Fallon, everyone’s talking about fake reviews.

 Whenever I see a review that reflects that level of grammar, I move on to the next product.
 If a product can’t earn enough legitimate reviews from real users, I’m left wondering what’s wrong with it -- there has to be something actual customers have to say they don’t want me to know!

-2. Avoid reviews that are generic and overly positive
+2. They're generic and overly positive

 When someone makes a business of writing fake reviews, they don’t have time to be specific.
 When you see generic claims that could apply to any product (“This product did exactly what it promised!”), keep reading to find a better review, like this one: